SAP-samples/teched2021-DEV164/exercises/7_CreatingContentPackages/README.md

         "BusinessUnit": "Purchasing",
         "Country": "Germany"
     }
-}

 ```
 Change your **Name** and **UserId** under Requester.
-UserId should be your BTP trila user id.
+UserId should be your BTP trial accont user id.
+The Total Cost determine the process variant to be used and the number of approval steps to be used in the workflow instance.
 Click **Start New Instance and Close**.
 ![](images/startNewInstanceAndClose.png)
 A new workflow instance of your newly deployed process variant got created.